smherwig/librho/README.md

 Overview
 ========
-librho is utility library that provides:
+librho is a utility library that provides:

 - wrappers for C library functions for easier error handling
 - implementations of common data structures